alecngai/Predicting_Canadian_Job_Vacancies/README.md

 ### Project Goals

-The goal of this project is to make use of machine learning to predict and determine the amount of job vacancies in upcoming quarters based on previous trends.
+The goal of this project is to make use of machine learning to predict and determine the amount of job vacancies in current quarter based on previous trends.

 ## Communication Protocols

-The team made use of Slack, Zoom and various Google apps to communicate, meeting every Tuesday, Thursday and Saturday
+The team made use of a dedicated Slack channel, Zoom and various Google apps to communicate, meeting every Tuesday, Thursday and Saturday

 ## Results